Benchmarking drug-drug interaction prediction methods: a perspective of distribution changes: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this work, we propose DDI-Ben, a benchmark for emerging DDI prediction in a perspective from drug distribution changes.
-We propose a distribution change simulation framework that is compatible with different drug split strategies to reflect the distribution change in real-world emerging DDI prediction problems.
-Through extensive benchmarking evaluation, we find that the distribution changes can cause significant performance drops for existing DDI methods and LLM based methods exhibiting superior robustness compared to other methods.
+In this work, we propose DDI-Ben, a benchmark for DDI prediction in a perspective from drug distribution changes.
+We propose a distribution change simulation framework that is compatible with different drug split strategies to reflect distribution changes in real-world emerging DDI prediction problems.
+Through extensive benchmarking evaluation, we find that the distribution changes can cause significant performance drops for existing DDI methods and LLM based methods exhibiting superior robustness.
 To facilitate future research, we release benchmark datasets that include simulated distribution changes.
 For future work, designing LLM based methods can potentially alleviate the negative impact of distribution changes in emerging DDI prediction.
 Domain adaptation methods can also be a potential research direction for practical solutions to deal with distribution changes in real-world emerging DDI prediction.